 - Concept shows the taxonomy ID of the concept.

-- Date is when the change happened.
+- Date is the date associated with the tag.

 - Dimensions show dimensions applied to the fact.